-2. Imports used in production of goods and services sold to tourists; imports sold directly to tourists by retailers.
+Imports used in production of goods and services sold to tourists; imports sold directly to tourists by retailers.
+Note: Figures for years prior to 2020 have been revised.

 Tourism employment

 Direct tourism employment adds another dimension to measuring the role of tourism in the New Zealand economy, focusing on tourism's impact on employment.
 Table 17 shows the number of people directly employed in tourism, grouped by employees, and working proprietors.